STRML/openbazaar-ui/README.md

 ### OB ws.py check_origin override

+This bypasses the origin check in tornado's WebSocketHandler so that the nw app can communicate with OpenBazaar.

 - Stop your OpenBazaar node
 - Apply the changes to [ws.py](https://github.com/OpenBazaar/OpenBazaar/blob/develop/node/ws.py#L1160) below
 - Start OpenBazaar node and make note of the web server port (i.e. 127.0.0.1:**56573**)